kevinbarabash/beignet/design/mvp/02_expressions.md

 }
 ```

-The Crochet implementation of this is very similar to the [TC39
+The Escalier implementation of this is very similar to the [TC39
 Proposal](https://github.com/tc39/proposal-do-expressions).
 One notable
 difference is that `let` and `if` can appear last within a block.